Yandex Cloud

 Chart inspector is a DataLens tool that helps you diagnose issues when loading data and rendering them in your browser.
 You can use it to learn why your chart is slow or optimize data fetching and chart rendering.

-To open the chart inspector, click in the top-right corner of the chart and select Inspector.
+To open the chart inspector, hover over the chart, click in the top-right of the chart, and select Inspector.

 Sample chart inspector